vac-architector/VAC-Memory-System/README.md

 One night I asked an AI: “How hard is it to build a bot that answers my customers?”
 It said “hard, but possible” and gave me the first lines of code.

 That spark turned into obsession.
 Days and nights blurred.
-My girlfriend was angry — no money coming in, just me glued to the screen.
 Friends thought I was crazy: zero IT background, no degree, competing with Silicon Valley labs.

 I fought hallucinations with thousands of tests.
 I learned to distrust even the strongest models and built my own verification loops.
 Four and a half months later — using nothing but Claude in the terminal and pure grit — the system you’re looking at now crushed every published score on LoCoMo.